 - Default datasets can fail with a "timeout error" if there’s an overload of data that is being queried.
 This is done to protect the SQL database.

 - Default datasets can also fail to sync if the BrightGauge agent is unavailable.

 - In either case, please reach out to support so we can investigate or re-initiate syncing

 B. Custom Datasets

-Timeout errors can happen when the dataset is syncing, but not when first building.
-We wish there was a better way to notify you of this error and we hope to have something soon, but in any case if you’re confident in the unique identifier, reach out to us at support at firstname.lastname@example.org and we’d be glad to look into it
+Timeout errors can happen when the dataset is syncing, but not when first building it.
+We wish there was a better way to notify you of this error and we hope to have something soon, but in any case, if you’re confident in the unique identifier, please contact Support by selecting Help > Open a Ticket from the top menu bar.

 If your dataset is a CSV file from dropbox, open the dataset’s page and then go to step 2 to check the field types.
 Often times a field formatting can be off and the field type then gets conflicted which you’ll see on that page.

-If after checking the datasource and the dataset, something still seems off, then please let us know at email@example.com .
+If after checking the datasource and the dataset, something still seems off, then please lcontact Support by selecting Help > Open a Ticket from the top menu bar.
 We’re here to help you!